KuncaraEvanP/Linear-Regression-Machine-Learning/README.md

 - The main objective is to discover the best model between Ridge and Lasso Linear Regression.
 - Determining the best Lambda for each model
 - Evaluating the model

+I use raw data which can be accessed at the following link https://raw.githubusercontent.com/pararawendy/dibimbing-materials/main/boston.csv